MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/About.md

 ### [about_Objects](about_Objects.md)

-Provides essential information about objects in PowerShell.
+Provides essential information about objects in Windows PowerShell.

 ### [about_Operator_Precedence](about_Operator_Precedence.md)